English: The Tatami Galaxy

 Aired: Apr 23, 2010 to Jul 2, 2010

-Producers: Madhouse Studios, FUNimation EntertainmentL, Sony Music Entertainment, Fuji Pacific Music Publishing
+Producers: Madhouse, FUNimation EntertainmentL, Sony Music Entertainment, Fuji Pacific Music Publishing

 Duration: 23 min. per episode